Lupescua/tantakuy-hyf/README.md

 <UploadImageModal /> + <EntryForm /> (/participant-entry/[competitionId])
 Cloudinary picker + POST to create-new-entry, then redirect to the new /entry/… page.

-5. Branch hygiene
+##5.
+Branch hygiene
 Before merging any new PR:

-Rebase on integration/03072025
+1. Rebase on integration/03072025

-Important ---> Run npm run lint && npm test
+2. Important ---> #Run npm run lint && npm test

 After merging, kick off a quick smoke test of login, competition list, voting, and entry-upload.